MicroEJ/docs/KernelDeveloperGuide/applicationLink.rst

    - Building the virtualization tables.

    The result is an object file that ends with ``.fo`` extension.
-   The ``.fo`` file is specific to a Kernel: it can only be installed on the Kernel it has been linked.
+   By default, the ``.fo`` file is specific to a Kernel: it can only be installed on the Kernel it has been linked.
-   Rebuilding a Kernel implies to run this phase again.
+   Rebuilding a Kernel implies to run this phase again, unless it has been built from the previous Kernel (see :ref:`feature_portability`).

 .. figure:: png/link_application.png
    :alt: Sandboxed Application Build Flow